• Skip to primary navigation

 • When the biscuits have chilled for 20 minutes, bake for 15 minutes in total.

-• Once baked, remove from them from the oven and give them 10 minutes to cool before enjoying with a nice cup of miraka (milk) or kawhe (coffee).
+• Once baked, remove from the oven and cool for 10 minutes before enjoying with a nice cup of miraka (milk) or kawhe (coffee).

 Video